nzakas/understandinges6/manuscript/06-Iterators-And-Generators.md

 task.next();
 ```

 The difference between `init()` in this example and the previous one is why developers are excited about generators for asynchronous operation.
-Instead of using callbacks, `init()` yields to `readConfigFile()`
+Instead of using callbacks, `init()` yields to `readConfigFile()`, which does the asynchronous read operation and, when complete, either calls `throw()` if there's an error or `next()` if the contents have been ready.
+That means the `yield` operation inside of `init()` will throw an error if there's a read error or else the file contents will be returned almost as if the operation was synchronous.

+Managing the `task` variable is a bit cumbersome in this example, but it's only important that you understand the theory.
+There are more powerful ways of doing asynchronous task scheduling using promises, and that will be covered further in Chapter 10.

 ## Summary

-TODO
+Iterators are an important part of ECMAScript 6 and are at the root of several important parts of the language.
+On the surface, iterators provide a simple way to return a sequence of values using a simple API.
+However, there are far more complex ways to use iterators in ECMAScript 6.

+The `for-of` loop uses iterators to return a series of values in a loop.
+This makes creating loops easier than the traditional `for` loop because you no longer need to track values and control when the loop ends.
+The `for-of` loop automatically reads all values from the iterator until there are no more and then exits.

+To make it easier to use `for-of`, many values in ECMAScript 6 have default iterators.
+All the collection types, arrays, maps, and sets, have iterators designed for easy access to their contents.
+Strings also have a default iterator so it's easy to iterate over the code points of the string (rather than the code units).

+Generators are a special type of function that automatically creates an iterator when called.
+These functions are indicated by the start (`*`) and make use of the `yield` keyword to indicate which value to return for each successive call to `next()`.

 Generator delegation encourages good encapsulation of iterator behavior by letting you reuse existing generators in new ones.
+This is done using `yield *` instead of `yield`, allowing you to create an iterator that returns values from multiple iterators.

+Perhaps the most interesting and exciting aspect of generators and iterators is the possibility of creating cleaner-looking asynchronous code.
+Instead of needing to use callbacks everywhere, you can setup code that looks synchronous but in fact uses `yield` to wait for asynchronous operations to complete.